carsonschildt/carsonschildt/README.md

   </ul>
 </div>

 <p align='center'>I am a developer from the US/Netherlands.
 I'm a part-time Linux kernel developer and the leader of <a href='https://www.github.com/TetraOS'>The Tetra Foundation</a>.
 Right now, I'm working on TetraOS, a free open-source Linux distribution, and PatrolAssist, an iOS app to help ski patrollers work more effectively 🎿.
-I’m passionate about telemark skiing and have a soft spot for penguins – they’re pretty awesome!
+I’m passionate about telemark skiing and ski patroller.
 Cheers! ✌🏻</p>

 <div id="user-content-toc" align='center'>
   <ul align="center" style="list-style: none;">